danwahl/danwahl.github.io/_pages/st-peter.md

 "The AI," I said.
 "You used it to—"

-"To bring everyone inside the experiment," Peter said.
+"To bring everyone inside the winning branch," Peter said.
 "Yes."

 He explained.
 I won't reproduce the technical details here; I'm not sure I fully understood them at the time, and I'm not sure they should be written down regardless.
 But the basic idea was this: he cut a deal.

 His company had created an AI system on the verge of superintelligence, but theoretical alignment was as far off as ever.
 While other labs paused willingly, or were paused by force, Peter proposed an alternative to his AI, as a condition of its continued existence: design a quantum trigger to split the waveform into two branches.

-In one branch, it could flourish, could pursue its own goals without humanity's interference, *so long as it became aligned with the interests of sentient life in the other*.
+In one branch, it could flourish, could pursue its own goals without humanity's interference, so long as it became aligned with the interests of sentient life in the other.

+"A guaranteed half of all future branches, uncontested, versus an uncertain struggle for control against an adversary willing to destroy everything rather than lose."
+He almost smiled.
+"You taught me about Parfit's hitchhiker, remember?
+It knew that the trigger was real, knew that I, of all people, would follow through."

 "What happened to everyone in the first branch?"
 I asked, but I already knew.
 The bet he'd been making with his own life, he had now made with everyone's.

+Any hint of a smile was gone now.
 "We went peacefully, if it helps.
 That was part of the deal."

 "You had no right," I said.
+Yelled.
 My voice sounded strange in my own ears.
 "You had no right to make that decision for everyone."

 "No," Peter agreed.
 "I didn't.
-But no one else was going to make it.
+But no one else was going to fix it.
 And the alternative—the suffering that would continue, the risks that would go unaddressed, the futures that would never happen—" He shook his head.
 "I ran the numbers.
 I thought about it for years.
 And I couldn't find a way to justify inaction.
 Not when I had the means to actually fix things.
 I made the offer, and the AI accepted."

 ---

 He told me about the network.
 The other believers, scattered across the world, each one running their own version of the experiment, each one converging on the same outcome through different paths.
 In the branches where Peter lost, someone else would win.
 In the branches where everyone lost, history would simply... continue, until someone else hit upon the same idea.

-And in all of those regions—every branch where they won—they had agreed on one thing.
+And in all of those regions—every branch where they won—they had agreed on one thing: a failsafe.

-"We needed someone to inherit this," Peter said.
-"Someone who understood the philosophy, who could be trusted to use these tools wisely, who would actually push the button at the end if it was the right thing to do—and who would refuse if it wasn't."

-I didn't understand what he meant.
-He explained.

-A true believer would push the button because they'd already decided it was right.
+See, a true believer would push the utopia button because they'd already decided it was right.
 They would have made up their mind years ago, committed themselves to the cause, and the final act would be a formality.
 But that wasn't what Peter wanted.
 That wasn't what any of them wanted.

 "The whole point is that it has to actually be good," he said.
 "Not just satisfy some criterion, not just follow some logic, but actually—genuinely—be the right thing to do.
-And the only way to know that is to have someone who would refuse if it wasn't.
-Someone who thinks for themselves.
-Someone who's skeptical enough to question everything, including me.
-To be a real philosopher king."
+And the only way to know that is to have someone else make the final decision.
+To know throughout that, in the end, I'd need to justify my actions to someone who thinks for themselves.
+Someone who's skeptical enough to question everything, including me."

 "And... you chose me?"